cognitedata/oryx/README.md

 let (>=>) a b = compose a b
 ```

-THe `compose` function is the magic that sews it all togheter and explains how you can curry the `HttpHandler` to generate a new `NextFunc` that you give to next `HttpHandler`.
+The `compose` function is the magic that sews it all togheter and explains how you can curry the `HttpHandler` to generate a new `NextFunc` that you give to next `HttpHandler`.
 If the first handler fails, the next handler will be skipped.

 ```fs
 let compose (first : HttpHandler<'a, 'b, 'd>) (second : HttpHandler<'b, 'c, 'd>) : HttpHandler<'a,'c,'d> =